Oden and Wyoming host No. 18 San Diego State - WTOP News

 San Diego; Saturday, 10 p.m.
 EST

-BOTTOM LINE: Wyoming faces the No. 18 San Diego State Aztecs after Jeremiah Oden scored 28 points in Wyoming’s 80-71 victory over the Nevada Wolf Pack.
+BOTTOM LINE: Wyoming visits the No. 18 San Diego State Aztecs after Jeremiah Oden scored 28 points in Wyoming’s 80-71 win over the Nevada Wolf Pack.

-The Aztecs are 14-1 on their home court.
-San Diego State scores 73.1 points and has outscored opponents by 8.2 points per game.
+The Aztecs have gone 14-1 in home games.
+San Diego State is 4-0 in games decided by less than 4 points.

-The Cowboys are 4-13 against MWC opponents.
-Wyoming is seventh in the MWC scoring 29.4 points per game in the paint led by Hunter Maldonado averaging 8.1.
+The Cowboys are 4-13 in conference matchups.
+Wyoming allows 71.7 points to opponents while being outscored by 2.1 points per game.

-TOP PERFORMERS: Adam Seiko is shooting 48.4% from beyond the arc with 1.7 made 3-pointers per game for the Aztecs, while averaging 6.4 points.
-Matt Bradley is shooting 41.7% and averaging 13.5 points over the past 10 games for San Diego State.
+TOP PERFORMERS: Nathan Mensah is averaging 6.7 points, 5.9 rebounds and 1.5 blocks for the Aztecs.
+Matt Bradley is averaging 13.5 points over the last 10 games for San Diego State.

-Hunter Thompson is averaging seven points and 5.4 rebounds for the Cowboys.
-Xavier Dusell is averaging 2.2 made 3-pointers over the last 10 games for Wyoming.
+Hunter Maldonado is averaging 15.3 points and 4.1 assists for the Cowboys.
+Oden is averaging 10.2 points over the last 10 games for Wyoming.

 LAST 10 GAMES: Aztecs: 8-2, averaging 69.5 points, 31.1 rebounds, 13.7 assists, 6.0 steals and 3.6 blocks per game while shooting 45.0% from the field.
 Their opponents have averaged 62.3 points per game.